Selling final expense insurance CAN be a lucrative and rewarding career.

 The good news is that you CAN be successful selling final expense insurance over the phone… OR selling final expense insurance face-to-face.

 I am a face-to-face agent by heart.
-Everything I teach is focused on how to sell final expense successfully face-to-face.
+Everything I teach is focused on how to sell final expense insurance successfully face-to-face.

 But what if I have an agent interested in selling final expense insurance by phone?